EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/02_risk/create_risk_profile.md

 Your investment strategy should **fit your personality, allowing you to sleep soundly during market fluctuations**.
 Otherwise, you risk selling at the wrong time and losing money.

-This defines your personal risk tolerancem which is reflected in how much volatility and loss you can endure before changing your behavior (more see Rick Ferri's book "All About Asset Allocation").
+This defines your personal risk tolerance which is reflected in how much volatility and loss you can endure before changing your behavior (more see Rick Ferri's book "All About Asset Allocation").
 You often only discover how market fluctuations affect you **once you start investing**.
 Many people **overestimate their risk tolerance** and only realize it after experiencing a loss following years of gains.

 ## Diversify Your Wealth